A tunable Monte Carlo method for mixing correlated-k opacities. PRAS: polynomial reconstruction and sampling

 \subtitle{PRAS: polynomial reconstruction and sampling}

-\abstract {Accurately accounting for mixed-gas opacities is critical for radiative-transfer (RT) calculations in sub-stellar atmospheres.
-To produce the total k-coefficients of an arbitrary mixture of gases and their associated volume mixing ratios (VMRs), several methods are applied in the literature with various levels of overall accuracy and ease of computation.} {We propose a simple, tunable random overlap method, polynomial reconstruction and sampling (PRAS).} {PRAS is a Monte Carlo-based technique, sampling polynomial approximations of the opacity cumulative distribution function (CDF) in a wavelength band for each species requiring mixing.
-The method enables control over the end accuracy of the opacity mixture through choices in CDF fitting and number of random samples used in the mixing scheme.} {We find PRAS is typically as accurate, or more accurate, other methods at recovering individual, pre-mixed k-coefficients.
-In an emission spectrum comparison test, PRAS, even with a small number of samples (100), is within $\sim$2\% of the reference 16+16 Legendre quadrature node random overlap with resorting and rebinning (RORR) results, and is typically more accurate than the 4+4 and 8+8 Legendre node schemes.
-In the vertical flux and heating rate tests, we also find that PRAS is generally more accurate than other schemes, and an improvement over the adaptive equivalent extinction (AEE) method.} {We suggest that in the limit of perfect functional representation of the cross-section CDF and infinite sample numbers, PRAS asymptotically converges to the exact convolved, randomly overlapped opacity distribution.
-Overall, our current tests show PRAS is a generally viable alternative for the calculation of randomly overlapped opacities, especially in scenarios where increased accuracy of the RT calculation is required and when larger numbers of quadrature points are used.
-PRAS may therefore provide a benefit in performance and accuracy for high-precision retrieval modelling of JWST data.}
+\abstract {Mixed-gas opacities are critical for radiative transfer in stellar and substellar atmospheres.
+Several approaches exist to obtain net k-coefficients for arbitrary mixtures, each trading accuracy against computational cost.} {I introduce a tunable Polynomial (or spline) Reconstruction And Sampling (PRAS) method to compute randomly overlapped opacities within a wavelength band.} {For each species and band, PRAS fits the opacity cumulative distribution function (CDF) with a polynomial or spline, then performs a Monte Carlo convolution to form the mixed distribution.
+A tunable trade-off between accuracy and speed of computation is controlled by the quality of the CDF fit and the total number of random samples used in the Monte Carlo integration scheme.} {PRAS is typically as accurate as, or more accurate, than other methods at recovering individual, pre-mixed k-coefficients with the random overlap assumption.
+In an exoplanet atmosphere outgoing spectral flux comparison test, PRAS, even with a small number of samples (250), is at worse within $\lesssim$20\% of the pre-mixed (PM) reference and typically within $\approx$5\% of the resorting and rebinning method (RORR).
+In the vertical flux and heating rate tests, PRAS produces similar results to RORR, and an improvement over the adaptive equivalent extinction (AEE) method.} {In the limit of exact CDF representation and infinite samples, PRAS converges to the exact, convolved randomly overlapped opacity distribution.
+Given its accuracy and scalability to larger quadrature sets at comparable cost to RORR, PRAS is a practical alternative for retrievals and post-processing applications.}

 \keywords{Planets and satellites: atmospheres -- Methods: numerical -- Opacity -- Radiative transfer}